artsy/README/culture/what-is-artsy.md

 > global audience to learn about, discover, and collect art.
 Launched in 2012, Artsy is headquartered in New York
 > City with offices in London and Berlin.

-Currently we are about ~220 [people](http://artsy.github.io/blog/2016/03/28/artsy-engineering-organization-stack/).

-The development team is ~28 people, working on a mix of mature and shiny technologies.
+Currently Artsy is over 200 people, with ~30 of them being the Engineering team.

 ### How do we make money?